njsmith/posy/pybi/README.md

     (I guess deprecating `platform_machine` would also be a possibility to consider?
-It's slightly problematic for `universal2` wheels, and it's not clear how useful it is – does anyone actually make their requirements conditional on the target architecture?)
+It's slightly problematic for `universal2` wheels, and it's not clear how useful it is – does anyone actually make their requirements conditional on the target architecture?) (edit: since writing the previous paragraph I spent a bunch of time fixing requirements at work to use `platform_machine`, because it turns out `psycopg2-binary` is broken on linux/arm64, but not linux/x86-64.
+So... never mind, `platform_machine` is useful :-).
+But an installer that can pick which pybi and wheels to install can also figure out `platform_machine`.)

+  * `Pybi-Paths`: The install paths needed to install wheels (same keys as `sysconfig.get_paths()`), as relative paths starting at the root of the zip file, as a JSON dict.

+    It must be possible to invoke the Python interpreter by running `{paths["scripts"]}/python`.
+If there are alternative interpreter
+    entry points (e.g. `pythonw` for Windows GUI apps), then they should also be in that directory under their conventional names, with no version number attached.

+    Rationale: `Pybi-Paths` and `Pybi-Wheel-Tag`s (see below) are together enough to let an installer choose wheels and install them into an unpacked pybi environment, without invoking Python.
+Besides, we need to write down the interpreter location somewhere, so it's two birds with one stone.

-  * [Provisional] `tags`: The wheel tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM` should replace any platform tags that depend on the final installation system.
+  * `Pybi-Wheel-Tag`: The wheel tags supported by this interpreter, in preference order (most-preferred first, least-preferred last), except that the special platform tag `PLATFORM` should replace any platform tags that depend on the final installation system.

     Discussion: It would be nice™ if installers could compute a pybi's